vinutahosur/myretail-service/README.md

         "currency_code": "USD"
     }
 }
-As of now, this API can handle updates to Price information alone and not the change in name.
+Please note that as of now, this API can handle updates to Price information alone and not the change in name.

 If using POSTMAN to test, you can import the myRetail-service-test.json test collection.